WE HAVE ABANDONED EVERY PRINCIPLE OF THE FREE AND OPEN INTERNET

 DECENTRALIZED OWNERSHIP

 “In a no longer-so-remote future,” he wrote, “it can be that in case you’re going to place content material on the Internet, you will need to apply to a company with a large network like Cloudflare, Google, Microsoft, Facebook, Amazon, or Alibaba.”
-The implication was clean: if the ones six agencies don’t like what you’re doing, they can hold you off the internet.
+The implication was clear: if the six agencies don’t like what you’re doing, they can hold you off the internet.

 IF THOSE SIX COMPANIES DON’T LIKE WHAT YOU’RE DOING, THEY CAN KEEP YOU OFF THE INTERNET